HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment2Report/Assignment2Report_part2.md

 As required, you can add several lights and choose the light you would like to control by writing the index, and control the position and the RGB components, similarly you can specify the material of each model.

-First we loaded a bunny model with the following ambient:
+First we loaded a Cow model with the following ambient:

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment2Report/Q1_1.png)

-As we can see, by changing the ambient of the light the brightness of the color changes, as expected since the ambient is responsible of the brightness and color:
+As we can see, by changing the ambient of the light the brightness of the color changes, as expected since the ambient can change the color and the atmosphere, and creates a general and uniform lighting:

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment2Report/Q1_2.png)

-In addition changing the light position won't change the coloring of the faces, since for each face we compute: Ia = La * Ka, which has nothing to do with the position of the light,
+In addition changing the light position won't change the coloring of the faces, since for each face we compute: Ia = La * Ka (Light ambient * Model ambient), which has nothing to do with the position of the light,

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment2Report/Q1_3.png)